 Monitoring of the leak detection systems at both vehicle maintenance facilities indicated that the gasoline storage tanks and associated distribution lines were not leaking.
-Furthermore, evaluation of vehicle maintenance operations
+Furthermore, BNL's ongoing evaluation of vehicle maintenance operations indicates that all waste oils and used solvents are being properly stored and recycled.
+Therefore, it is believed that the contaminants detected in groundwater at these facilities originated from historical vehicle maintenance activities, and were not related to current operations.